Office of the Vice President for

-All capital equipment with an initial cost of $5,000.00 or greater, regardless of its funding or acquisition source, is to be accounted for through the University’s asset management software.
+All capital equipment with an initial cost of $5,000.00 or greater, regardless of its funding or acquisition source, is to be accounted for through the University's asset management software.
 When purchasing capital equipment, the department making the purchase is responsible for using the proper accounts on the purchase requisition.
-The Property Manager, Facilities Department, will answer any questions as to whether a purchase should be classified as a capital asset.
+The Financial Reporting Manager, Finance Department, will answer any questions as to whether a purchase should be classified as a capital asset.

 Capital Assets - Possessions that have a single unit value of $5,000 or greater and an estimated useful life of more than one year.
 Generally, a capital asset must be self-contained for its primary use and have sufficient size to make its control feasible by means of marking with identification numbers and/or manufacturer's serial numbers.
 These assets are reported in the University's annual financial report.